Showing posts with label Mt.06. Show all posts

 Luke 11.34-36 KWL

-In the King James Version, in both gospels, the words to describe the eye are thus:
+In both gospels the King James Version uses these words to describe the eye:

-By aplús and ponirós Jesus meant a healthy eye, or a sick one.
-If your eyes aren’t well, vision’s gonna be a problem, and you’re gonna be in the dark.
-But if your eyes are healthy, you’ll see just fine: Light could enter your body “as if a lamp could shine lightning for you,” Lk 11.36 which interestingly is just how 19th-century arc lamps worked.
+By aplús and ponirós, Jesus meant how I translated it: A clear eye.
+One with neither blurry vision nor cataracts.
+Or a bad eye; not an evil one, though it might certainly feel evil to you when your eyes don’t work.
+When your eyes are cloudy, vision’s a problem, and you’re gonna be in the dark.
+When your eyes are healthy, you see just fine: Light could enter your body “as if a lamp could shine lightning for you,” Lk 11.36 which interestingly is exactly how 19th-century arc lamps worked.

 Treasures in heaven.